August 8 & 9, 2026

 Saturday Hours: 9:00 am – 4:30 pm Sunday Hours: 9:00 am – 4:30 pm

-(Gather Local Market to Rayner Dairy & Research Facility 5 km / Saskmade Marketplace to Rayner Dairy & Research Facility 3 km)
+(Wander’s Tiny Farm to Rayner Dairy & Research Facility 38 km / Western Development Museum to Rayner Dairy & Research Facility 13 km)

-Afternoon Stop Option 2: From Grain to Greatness — The Story of Wheat in Every Bite
+Afternoon Stop Option 2: The History of Wheat in Saskatchewan

 Seager Wheeler’s story, as shared by the Seager Wheeler Farm National Historic Site near Rosthern, will give you a true appreciation for how far we’ve come in agricultural practices, while still remembering the lessons learned by agricultural pioneers like Mr. Wheeler.